This post may contain affiliate links. Please read my disclosure policy.

 Easily made with 5 pantry spices, think of adobo seasoning as an American equivalent of a Latin all purpose seasoning salt or a basic Creole seasoning.

 - Seafood seasoning – This is one of my favorite blends!
 My seafood seasoning recipe is a perfect substitute for Old Bay.
-I used it on grilled fish and in seafood dishes like lobster bisque soup.
+I used it on grilled fish and in seafood dishes.

 - In a skillet over high heat toast the cumin and coriander seeds for 2 minutes.